The state should close loopholes that allow teachers who have not met licensure requirements to continue teaching. This goal was reorganized in 2021.

 The state also offers an Expert Residency-Shortages Preliminary Certificate to applicants with a bachelor's degree and subject matter competency in a shortage area.
 Passage of the applicable content tests is required for issuance.

-Rhode Island offers an Expert Residency Preliminary Certificate to applicants with subject matter expertise who can teach while completing a preparation program.
+Rhode Island offers an Expert Residency Preliminary Certificate to applicants with a bachelor's degree and subject matter expertise who can teach while completing a preparation program.
 Passage of the applicable content tests is required for issuance.

 Additionally, the state offers districts hiring flexibility that allows a certified teacher to teach out-of-field 20% of their time, "provided there is evidence of competence in the subject matter and the superintendent and teacher mutually agree to the assignment."
 There are no specifics of what constitutes "evidence of competence."